finos/vuu/docs/introduction/how_does_it_work.md

 ![](./diagrams-server-internals.png)

-This shows the basic flow through the system, there are components whcih have been ommitted for clarity.
+This shows the basic flow through the system, there are components which have been omitted for clarity.

 On the left hand side of the screen you can see **providers**.
 These source data from the external world, or a model in process and push them into a table.
 The table acts like a sink and forwards the event onto any join tables that are composed of